ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

     crankshaft angle.
   - Firing is offset by 360deg.
 This is an even firing interval, which contributes some smoothness to the engine.
+    - 180deg of power, 180deg of silence, 180deg of power, 180deg of
+      silence.
   - However, this isn't a smooth engine.
-  - However, the forces are not balanced.
+The forces are not balanced.
     Both pistons need to be pulled by the connecting rod in the same direction at the same time.
 This doubles the vibration.
   - Typical of older British bikes.
 Modern Kawasaki K800 (which is like a retro bike) is the only example manufactured today?
   - You need balancing shafts to cancel out the net forces.